 One issue with XML documents is that textual search should be done inside their “displayed” contents, not the raw XML contents.
 Therefore, the XMLFacets program needs to manage XML documents according to their Schema through a “style sheet”.
 This style sheet is used to convert the XML into text or HTML-rendered text that can then be indexed by the search engine.
 The XML Schema and style sheets are extracted according to the standard XML methods.
 First, the document header is searched for processing instructions declaring the Schema and style sheet.
 If they are specified, they are used in priority to the generic rules.

 If the Schema is missing, a table of well-known schema associated with the opening tag is maintained by the XMLFacets program.
 This association is part of a database table available in the program that can be extended and enriched and possibly externalized for use by other components of the CENDARI infrastructure.
 The same mechanism is provided for the style sheet.
-At this moment, we hope this mechanism will be enough to maintain the indexes, but we foresee some difficulties with some XML applications known to be complex.
+At this moment, we hope this mechanism will be enough to maintain the indexes, but we foresee some difficulties with some XML formats known to be complex.

 Archives in Europe encoded as EAG Documents